basnijholt/adaptive-lighting/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: 'Enhancement'
+name: Enhancement
-about: 'Suggest an improvement to an existing feature.'
+about: Suggest an improvement to an existing feature.
+title: ''
 labels: kind/enhancement, need/triage
+assignees: ''

 ---